SalazarMtzMiguel/ZettelKasten-Cinvestav/Proyecto de Tesis/Papers/P125-Software-tool-used-for-automated-design-of-customizable-product.md

-# P125 - Software tool used for automated design of customizable product
+#CompletarCita

-Referencia del archivo original: `(Roxana Pescaru) Software tool used for automated design of customizable product.pdf`
+Referencia del archivo original: `(Roxana Pescaru) Software tool used for automated design of customizable product.pdf` [[(Roxana Pescaru) Software tool used for automated design of customizable product.pdf]]